 - 2.0 From 1 April 2020, registered providers may not increase by more than CPI (at September of the previous year) + 1% in any year.
 Providers must adhere to this limit on rent increases even if a tenants rent is below formula.
-Providers also have the discretion to apply a lower increase, or to freeze or reduce rents. - 2.1 The Council has recently approved a new Housing Revenue Account Business Plan.
-The modelling within the plan, which sets out ambitions to improve current stock and build new affordable homes, has assumed rent increases of CPI + 1%.
-Therefore, it is essential that the maximum increase of 2.7% is applied to match the ambitions of the Housing Revenue Business Plan 2020-2025.
+Providers also have the discretion to apply a lower increase, or to freeze or reduce rents. - 2.1 The latest Housing Revenue Account Business Plan was approved by the Executive on 5 December 2019.
+The modelling within the plan, sets out ambitions to improve current stock and build new affordable homes and has assumed rent increases of CPI + 1% and an anticipated increase of 3% for 21/22.
+This has led to estimated rent income being lower in the proposed budget by £220k compared to the Business plan after taking in to account the impact of Covid-19 on rents and the subsequent reduction in inflation.
+Therefore, it is essential that the maximum increase of 1.5% is applied to maximise the ambitions of the Housing Revenue Business Plan 2020-2025.
 This will ensure as much as possible that the needs of our residents are met now and in the future.
-This includes significant capital investment in meeting the decent homes+ standard.
-The business plan also aligns to the HRA budget proposals submitted to 5 December Executive. - 2.2 The 2019/20 weekly average rent, set on a 48 week basis is £82.48 (per Housing Rents report to Executive; 10 January 2019). - 2.3 Formula rents will increase by CPI + 1% each year from 20/21 onwards, but is subject to a rent cap.
+This includes significant capital investment in meeting the decent homes+ standard. - The 2020/21 weekly average rent, set on a 48 week basis is £84.98 (per Housing Rents report to Executive; 10 January 2020). - 2.3 Formula rents will increase by CPI + 1% each year from 20/21 onwards, but is subject to a rent cap.
 Rent caps apply as a maximum ceiling on the formula rent and depend on the size of the property (the number of bedrooms it contains).
 Where the formula rent would be higher than the rent cap for a particular size of property the rent cap must be used instead.
 Selby District Councils housing stock does not have any property that exceeds this cap. - 2.4 Where a property is below formula rent, the provider may only move the rent up to formula when the property is re-let following vacancy.